UBC-LA-Hackathon/hack-la-2022/README.md

 # Who we are
-Members: Kristy Yu, Alison Liu, Christopher Lin, Aman Sharma, and Atul Singh We are KACAA, a team of students from UBC Master of Analytics program.
+Members: Kristy Yu, Alison Liu, Christopher Lin, Aman Sharma, and Atul Singh We are CAKAA, a team of students from UBC Master of Analytics program.

 # Tools we use